 Most people in Western Civilization are familiar with the Christmas story of the Bible (Luke 2:8-14).
 It doesn’t seem to matter if you’re a believing Christian, a cultural Christian, a member of some other faith, or even an atheist or agnostic.
 But far fewer are familiar with the promise of Easter.

-Perhaps it’s the magnitude of Christmas itself—since the holiday is almost universally celebrated and on a level that dwarfs every other, there’s some understanding that the birth of Jesus Christ is somewhere in the origin of the holiday.
+Perhaps it’s the magnitude of Christmas itself, since the holiday is almost universally celebrated and on a level that dwarfs every other.
+There’s at least some understanding that the birth of Jesus Christ is somewhere in the origin of the holiday.

 Easter is a holiday unique among all holidays